resibots/limbo/_sources/guides/framework.txt

 Variants
 --------
 A very common use case is to compare variant XX to variant YY of an algorithm.
 Usually, only a few lines of code are different (like, calling kernel X or kernel Y).
-Limbo is designed to create a binary for each variant by defining a few constant at the beginning of a source file.
+Limbo is designed to create a binary for each variant by using defines (like defining constants at the beginning of each file).

 For instance, let's say we have a file called ``multi.cpp`` for which we want to compare two algorithms, ``Parego`` and ``EHVI``: